uwplse/Cassius/README.md

 This generates a larger report that evaluates VizAssert not only on the sections described in the paper but also on a variety of other CSSWG tests.
-We stress that these tests apply to aspects of the CSS semantics not discussed in the paper, and do not evaluate any of the paper's core contributions.
+The authors stress that these tests apply to aspects of the CSS semantics not discussed in the paper, and do not evaluate any of the paper's core contributions.

 The reviewer will likely see 100-200 test failures out of 5000 tests.
-We have not examined them all.
+The authors have not examined them all.
 Some may be due to errors in the semantics, others are due to errors in the capture script, and some may represent expected failures (that is, Firefox bugs).
 Note also that some of these tests are intended to be applied only on machines with certain properties, such as certain font setups, and so are simply not applicable.
+This report does not make such distinctions.

 Reviewers who are interested in exploring this broader scope of tests are encouraged to use the `accept` and `render` commands above to